January 2026 City Council Minutes

 Motion passed.

-Motion made by Scheidel to adjourn at 8:45pm.
-Second by Roberson.
+Motion made Scheidel to close Public Hearing.
+Second by Wilson.

 Motion passed.